pfsense/docs/source/hardware/cryptographic-accelerator-support.rst

 those from Hifn are also supported.
 Any crypto accelerator supported by FreeBSD will work.

-Boards utilizing the AMD Geode platform typically have the “AMD Geode LX Security Block” which supports certain encryption types.
+Boards utilizing the AMD Geode platform typically have the "AMD Geode LX Security Block" which supports certain encryption types.
 It will show up in dmesg as the glxsb device::

   glxsb0: <AMD Geode LX Security Block (AES-128-CBC, RNG)> mem 0xefff4000-0xefff7fff irq 9 at device 1.2 on pci0